 Mid-Range to High-End guesthouses and hotels are available too including a Best Western with a gorgeous rooftop view among many others.
-There are also resorts and hotels on the water that are perfect for a romantic stay.
+There are also resorts and hotels on the water that is perfect for a romantic stay.

 How to Get to Inle Lake

 The nearest airport is Heho Airport which is 35 km away.
 There are inexpensive flights from both Yangon and Mandalay.
 Yangon is 660 km away by road, Mandalay 330 km.
-If you have time, I recommend hiring a driver so that you can explore areas not on the typical tourist path on your way there.
+If you have time, I recommend hiring a driver so that you can explore areas, not on the typical tourist path on your way there.
 Otherwise, take an affordable, comfortable overnight bus from any of the major cities for $10-20.
-There is a bathroom on board and a few stops along the way.
+There is a bathroom onboard and a few stops along the way.
 I recommend tasting some noodle soup or any local delights sold at these bus stops.

 Note: There is a mandatory fee to enter Inle Lake for about $10 USD.
 You must pay on arrival at the permit booth located by the bridge at the entrance to Nyaungshwe.
 Keep the ticket on you during your stay.
-Tickets are supposedly valid for one week, though no one really checks it once you enter town.
+Tickets are supposedly valid for one week, though no one really checks it once you enter the town.

 Due to Tourism, there has been a rise in more luxury busses, boats, resorts, restaurants that have opened up.
 This does mean that living standards have improved for locals in these touristy areas and salaries have doubled, some even tripled since a decade ago.
 This translates to about $100 a month for a good salary, with the minimum wage just under $3 per hour.
 Negotiating is common but keep in mind how much more a dollar can go for a local when doing so.